PromptAI/promptdialog/docs/tutorial/index.md

 has_children: true
 ---

-We will guide you to quickly build a chatbot using PromptDialog and effectively use the edition function of PromptDialog to shorten design time.
+We will guide you to quickly build a chatbot using PromptDialog and effectively use the edition function to shorten design time.